fengruihao/ANDIFS/README.md

 ![System Screenshot](./images/home.png) <!-- Add actual screenshot path -->

 An AI-powered web application for identifying diseases in pitaya (dragon fruit) plants using deep learning.
+Currently, the related research paper is undergoing peer review at an international journal, with the system being continuously updated in parallel.

 ## Features